 A personal pension has significant benefits and is worth considering alongside other saving strategies.
 Those benefits include:

 There is a minimum contributions amount that employers have to pay into pensions, but that is also soon set to change.
-In the words of the government
+In the words of the government:

 ‘In April 2019 the contribution rate rises again to a total of 8 per cent, of which the employer must contribute at least 3 per cent and the state contributes 1 per cent through tax relief .’

 If you’re married, or in a civil partnership, you might be eligible for an extra £75.50 per week in state pension payments when you retire, through your spouse’s or civil partner’s National Insurance contributions.

-You can find out if you’re eligible on the government’s website
+You can find out if you’re eligible on the government’s website.

 If you’re under 75 when you pass away, whatever is in your pension can be withdrawn tax-free by your beneficiary.
-The Pension Wise website
+The Pension Wise website has more information.

 In a divorce, your personal pension is considered as an asset, which can be split between the two parties in a number of ways.
 In Scotland, only the value of the pensions accrued during the marriage is considered; in the rest of the UK, the pension you built up before your marriage is also taken into account.